What Makes a Good Twitch Offline Banner?

-Gently remind people to follow you to be instantly notified the next time you go online.
+Gently remind people to follow on Twitch to be instantly notified the next time you go online.
 If you have fantastic badges or emotes for your subscribers, post a few of them on your banner as a way to advertise them.
-For tips on other ways to build your following, read our guide, Get 10 Times the Viewers: Advanced Guide to More Followers.

 If you have editing capabilities to your banner, you can optionally update it weekly with specific information for the upcoming week.

-How to Use Your Twitch Channel When You are Offline:
+Use Your Twitch Channel When You are Offline

 You don’t necessarily have to have your channel be quiet the entire time you are offline.
 Here are a few ways you can put it to work: